I have been working, as a counsellor, with both individuals and couples for over 13 years.

 My approach in counselling is Person Centred.
 This means that I believe in the ability of every human being to find and exploit his/her own powerful resources to resolve and overcome whatever difficulties come up.
 My focus is always on the person in front of me and making sure the conditions for he or she to find peace and resolution are there.

 I believe the key to therapy is in the relationship with others and I feel I am able to develop strong and meaningful connections with people in a way that allows the healing and growing process to be a powerful one.
 Every individual is unique and precious and it is from that starting point that my approach is borne.

-Some of the key areas I have worked with in counselling are to do with relationship problems, bereavement, loss, depression, anxiety, self-esteem and work/school-related issues.
+Some of the key areas I have worked with in counselling are to do with relationship problems, bereavement, loss, depression, anxiety, self-esteem and work-related issues.

-I have been practicing as a person-centred counsellor and therapist with adults, children and young people for 15 years and, through my work, I have been privileged to meet many beautiful and unique human beings.
+I have been practicing as a person-centred counsellor for 18 years and, through my work, I have been privileged to meet many beautiful and unique human beings.

 I believe my greatest strength and gift as a counsellor is my ability to create a meaningful connection and therapeutic relationship with another, and, I feel I have the qualities of self-awareness, genuineness or realness, empathy and an acceptance of others; all of which I consider to be vital to be able to enter into a therapeutic relationship with someone who is looking for help, with whatever it is that has led them to seek counselling.

 I believe, that within counselling, the relationship is the therapy and ultimately, it is the relationship with another human being that heals.
 In any therapeutic relationship, I see myself as a fellow traveller, sharing a part of the clients journey through life, for as long as they want me alongside them.
 I always feel humbled and honoured when another human being puts their trust in me, and invites me to walk alongside them for a while and shares with me with their unique story.